 In many respects, the Windows 10 version is the complete opposite of Windows 8—and it was good that that happened because Windows 8 did not get good reviews.

-If you had of turned on your computer running on Windows 8, you were met with a user interface that is very similar to what Windows 10 offers in its Tablet Mode.
-If you didn’t want to use Windows 8 like that, then you could access the traditional looking desktop version of the operating system instead which then gave you the desktop and similar appearance to what you get with Windows 10 out of the box.
+If you turned on a computer running Windows 8, you were met with a user interface similar to what Windows 10 offers in Tablet Mode.
+If you didn’t want to use Windows 8 like that, you could access the traditional looking desktop version of the operating system instead, which gave the desktop and similar appearance to Windows 10 out of the box.

-Because Windows 8 had many critics, Microsoft flipped the idea on its head and gave people the traditional Start menu with desktop and taskbar by default with Windows 10 so that is what they saw when first turning on the device, and then there is the option of getting that tiled look which was designed as more of a mobile operating system user interface if users want to use it.
+Because Windows 8 had many critics, Microsoft flipped the idea on its head and gave people the traditional Start menu with desktop and taskbar by default with Windows 10, so that is what they saw when first turning on the device.
+Then there is the option of getting that tiled look which was designed as more of a mobile operating system user interface if users want to use it.
 That more of a mobile user interface is now being called the Tablet Mode when you use it running on Windows 10.

-You could say that Windows 10 is a huge success and Windows 8 didn’t have any lasting effects because Windows is still making use of that tiled user interface in Windows 10 and calling it the Tablet Mode rather than admitting it was a complete failure and terrible direction to head in.
-Devices like the Surface Book and the Surface Pro 4 that both have the ability to be detached from the keyboard and used as tablets support the idea for a mobile operating system user interface existing that wasn’t just designed for mobile phones.
+You could say that Windows 10 is a huge success and Windows 8 didn’t have any lasting effects, based on our knowledge now.
+Windows is still making use of that tiled user interface in Windows 10 and calling it the Tablet Mode rather than admitting it was a complete failure and terrible direction to head in.
+Devices like the Surface Book and the Surface Pro 4—both of which have detachable keyboards and can be used as tablets—support the idea of a mobile operating system interface that wasn’t just designed for mobile phones.
 Now that people realize that smartphones are likely around for the long haul, having an all-in-one operating system seems like the wise direction for developers to go in.

 When the computer running on the Windows 10 operating system reboots, you can see the Tablet Mode in full effect now.
 It can be a bit confusing if you are not used to it, but don’t panic.
 Your gateway to the internet is the Microsoft Edge tile until you install another web browser that you want to use, and your access to the Start menu is still in the same position as before so you should have no worries using any of the settings and File Explorer.